Metastability and exit problems for systems of stochastic reaction-diffusion equations: The mild solution and its properties

 \item There exists $C>0$ such that for any $x \in E$, $\e>0$, and $t>0$,

 \item For $R_0$ large enough, we have

 \end{enumerate} \end{theorem}

-The proof of Theorem \ref{T:BoundednessPropOfX} will be given in Appendix \ref{App:MildSolution}.
+The proof of Theorem \ref{T:BOUNDEDNESSPROPOFX} will be given in Appendix \ref{App:MildSolution}.

 In addition, using an estimate from \cite{Cerrai-RocknerLDP}, we can show that the probability of $X^\e_x$ staying outside of a bounded set is exponentially small.
-This is due to the fact that $g$ is bounded. \begin{theorem}[Theorem 3.2 of \cite{Cerrai-RocknerLDP}] For any $T>0$, there exist $c_1,c_2, \lambda>0$ such that for any $\delta>0$ and $u \in C([0,T]:E)$ that is adapted to the filtration of $w(t)$,
+This result uses the fact that $g$ is bounded, but as \cite{Cerrai-RocknerLDP} demonstrated, stopping time arguments can be used to apply this theorem to the case where $g$ is unbounded. \begin{theorem}[Theorem 3.2 of \cite{Cerrai-RocknerLDP}] For any $T>0$, there exist $c_1,c_2, \lambda>0$ such that for any $\delta>0$ and $u \in C([0,T]:E)$ that is adapted to the filtration of $w(t)$,

 \end{theorem}

 From this we can immediately get exponential estimates on the probability that $|X^\e_x(T)|_E$ is large. \begin{corollary} For any $T>0$,

 \end{corollary}